 Federal law, as well as many state laws, protect employees and job applicants from discrimination based on race, color, religion, sex (including pregnancy, sexual orientation, and gender identity), national origin, age (40 or older), disability and genetic information (including family medical history).

 An employee or job applicant is also protected from retaliation for filing a charge or complaint of discrimination, participating in a discrimination investigation or lawsuit, or opposing discrimination.

 Employees are similarly protected from retaliation for whistleblowing activities (reporting illegal or unsafe activity in the workplace).

 An employer’s retaliatory actions can include harassment, demotion, reassignment, reduction in hours and termination.

 Claims Involving Female Employees

-- Sexual harassment – This includes behavior that creates a hostile work environment and can range from derogatory comments to physical assault.
+Sexual harassment – This includes both quid pro quo solicitation and conduct that creates a hostile work environment, ranging from derogatory comments to physical assault.

-- Pregnancy discrimination – State and federal law specifically protects pregnant women and new mothers.
+Pregnancy discrimination – State and federal laws specifically protect pregnant women and new mothers.

-To find out more, schedule a free initial consultation with one of our lawyers.
-We will take the time to go through your case and give you an honest assessment of what you can expect from the process.
-We have offices located in White Plains, New York, and Westport, Connecticut.
-You can call us at 914-247-0825 or send us an online message.
+To find out more, schedule a free initial consultation with one of our attorneys.
+We will take the time to review your case and provide an honest assessment of your options.
+To get started, call us at 914-247-0827, or fill out our online contact form.